 The loosest form of collaborative software development supported by C-SPE involves sharing multiple versions of views, classes and class methods among software developers.
-After independent update by different developers, alternate versions of the same view or software component may be merged to produce a new version.
+After update by different developers, alternate versions of the same view or software component are merged to produce a new version.

 Rather than the check-out style of SCCS, C-SPE adopts an optimistic approach to version control.
-This is especially appropriate when the software under development cannot be easily partitioned between developers [9, 12].
+This is especially appropriate when the software under development cannot be easily partitioned between the developers [, ].
 For example, the addition of a single function to an OO software system can lead to changes in several classes.

-"Evolution graph" views, similar to those of [9], show the relationships between component and view versions.
-They are used to graphically specify new versions, alternate versions and alternate merges, and allow developers to view all change descriptions in different versions.
+"Evolution graph" <<Diagram of this type of graph or ref>>views show the relationships between component and view versions.
+They are used to graphically specify new versions, alternate versions and alternate merges, and allow developers to view all change descriptions in different versions (the "modification history" of a view or software component).

-Developers edit their own versions of views and/or the software components rendered in the views asynchronously.
+Developers edit their own versions of views, and/or the software components rendered in the views asynchronously.
 Developers may create and modify new versions of a component based on their current version.
 This "freezes" the current version (ie new changes are locked out), and allows it to be exported for other developers to use.
 Another developer may subsequently import an exported (frozen) version, and merge it with his/her own version, exporting or further modifying the resulting version.

-Figure 3.
-Asynchronous view editing.
+Figure .
+Asynchronous view editing and exporting/importing.

-Figure 3 illustrates this asynchronous editing and merging approach to collaborative development.
+Figure illustrates this asynchronous editing and merging approach to collaborative development.
 Developer 1 copies version V1.0 of a component from developer 3 and creates a new version (denoted by V1.1a).
 Developer 2 also imports V1.0 and creates a new version (V1.1b), so they can modify it at the same time.
 After updating their alternatives, developers 1 and 2 freeze their component versions.
 Developer 2 then takes responsibility for integrating the changes, obtains a copy of version 1.1.a and merges it with version 1.1b.
 This merged component version is then exported as V1.2, for other developers to use.

 Alternatives are merged by having C-SPE apply change descriptions selected from one alternative version to the other alternative's view or component, or reverting to a common ancestor version and applying all change descriptions from both alternatives to this earlier version.
-Developers can choose a subset of a version's change descriptions to have C-SPE apply.
-Unlike most other systems, developers can also request groups of change descriptions be applied out of the sequence they occured, if desired.
-This is useful when merging two alternatives with large numbers of differences.
+Developers can choose a subset of the version's change descriptions to have C-SPE apply, and can have groups of change descriptions applied out of the sequence they occured, if desired.

-C-SPE incrementally applies the change descriptions that are to be merged incrementally into a view, updating the view as each change is applied to it.
-Developers can also step through each view update as it is made, or ask for a group of updates to be made together.
-This dynamic merge animation allows developers to more clearly identify the effects of a merge operation in terms of actual changes to views.
+C-SPE applies the change descriptions to be merged incrementally to a view.
+Developers can observe how the view is updated by each incremental change, thus animating the effects of the merge.
+This allows developers to more clearly identify the effects of a merge operation in terms of actual changes to views.